-Professor Tagliazucchi states “[I was interested in studying the] overlap between the phenomenology (i.e. ‘what it feels like’) of some meditation traditions and the psychedelic state.
+Professor Tagliazucchi states “[I was interested in studying the] overlap between the phenomenology (i.e. ‘what it feels like’) of some meditation techniques and the psychedelic state.
 For instance, both states have been consistently linked to a collapse of self-boundaries and a merging of the subjective and objective sides of reality.”

-“My colleague Robin Carhart-Harris, one of the leading figures of the psychedelic renaissance, has put forward a theory of the psychedelic state as a brain state of increased entropy, and I became interested in finding out whether meditation could also be associated with increases in the entropy of brain activity.”
+“My colleague Robin Carhart-Harris, one of the leading figures of the psychedelic renaissance, has put forward a theory of the psychedelic state as a brain state of increased entropy.
+And I became interested in finding out whether meditation could also be associated with increases in the entropy of brain activity.”

 In the study, Tagliazucchi measured participants’ brainwaves while they were meditating.
 The test participants included 28 Himalaya Yoga meditators, 20 Vipassana meditators, 27 Isha Yoga meditators, and 30 people with no experience of meditation.